impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 G;
 ```

-From the "3.2 sed commands summary" section of [the GNU `sed` docs](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#sed-commands-list), we see this command does the following:
+From the "3.2 sed commands summary" section of [the GNU `sed` docs](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#sed-commands-list){:target="_blank" rel="noopener"}, we see this command does the following:

 > G
 >